ThomasKrauss/Reconnect/to-web/doc/from-plain-text.md

 Here they are:

 *:para*
 The symbol for a paragraph.
-A non-breaking is always included after it.
+A non-breaking space is always included after it.

 *:sect*
 The symbol for a section.
-A non-breaking is always included after it.
+A non-breaking space is always included after it.

 *:trade*
 The trademark symbol.